0x2142/frigate-notify/docs/index.md

 # Docs for Frigate-Notify

 Hi there, you've found the documentation site for [0x2142/frigate-notify](https://github.com/0x2142/frigate-notify).
 Thanks for your interest in the project!

 If you get value out of this tool, please let me know by leaving a star:  <a class="github-button" href="https://github.com/0x2142/frigate-notify" data-icon="octicon-star" data-show-count="true" aria-label="Star 0x2142/frigate-notify on GitHub"></a>

 ## About the Project

-This project is designed to generate notifications based on events from a standalone instance of [Frigate](https://github.com/blakeblackshear/frigate) NVR.

-Currently Frigate only supports notifications through Home Assistant, which I'm not using at the moment.
-So I set out to build a simple notification app that would work with a standalone Frigate server.
+Frigate-Notify is a simple app designed to send notifications from [Frigate](https://github.com/blakeblackshear/frigate) NVR to your favorite platforms.
+Intended to be used with standalone Frigate installations - Home Assistant not required, MQTT is optional but recommended.

 ## Features